 Unless men initiate a breakup, they often don't see it coming.
 And even after a breakup, men tend to view their exes more favorably.
 Frustration attraction combined with the thrill of the chase often makes men fixate on getting their exes back.

 Not having access to an ex will make a man feel like he's been wronged, and he'll seek to fix it.
-Plus, suddenly not having access to an ex can sometimes make a man realize how good he had it or how much he misses what he had.
+Plus, suddenly not having access to an ex can sometimes make a man realize how good he had it or how much he misses you.

 No-Contact Rule Female Psychology